LouisClazz/DockerfileClazz/README.md

 ## Requierements to start this project

-First of all you will need to install [Docker 🐳](https://docs.docker.com/get-docker/) (If you don't want to install it on your laptop you could install it on a virtual machine or a Cloud Provider but remember you'll need this project on the machine hosting docker to build your docker images).
+First of all, you need to install [Docker 🐳](https://docs.docker.com/get-docker/) (If you don't want to install it locally on your computer, you can install it on virtual machine or a Cloud Provider, just keep in mind you will need this project to code).

 You also need to fork/clone this project to start working.